The conversations you’ve been dreading,

 Each scenario starts with a briefing on what's really going on — the subtext, the politics, the thing nobody says out loud.
 Now you know what you're actually navigating.

-Respond like you would at work
+Respond like you would in real life

 See what you really communicated